KeroVieux/RBAC-proposal/README.md

 ## How to run this demo
 1. `npm i` to install dependencies
+2. `node generateRoles.mjs` to generate roles
-2. `node generateUsers.mjs` to generate users
+3. `node generateUsers.mjs` to generate users
-3. `node generateContent.mjs` to generate news and permissions
+4. `node generateContent.mjs` to generate news and permissions
-4. `node index.mjs` to check the result
+5. `node index.mjs` to check the result
-5. Go into the index.mjs to see more details
+6. Go into the index.mjs to see more details

 ## In this demo what you can get
 ### Database setting